What is a Charitable Trust?

 Interested in setting up a Charitable Trust?

-We’ve been managing Charitable Trusts for over 100 years here at Perpetual Guardian.
-Today, we manage over 600 Charitable Trusts and distribute $40 million per year.
+We’ve been managing Charitable Trusts for over 100 years here at Perpetual Guardian, and have seen how these have continued to benefit New Zealand society.
+Today, we manage over 500 Charitable Trusts and distribute $40 million per year.
 We also provide investment expertise, an investment fund for charities, advice on granting policies and processes for reviewing the effectiveness of any charitable grants.

 If you have any questions about Charitable Trusts, or want advice on how to bring your vision to life, get in touch with our Philanthropy team below.